hollanbo/weather/README.md

 #### 1. Edit composer.json

-> By running command in terminal
+> By running command in terminal:
 > composer require hollanbo/weather

 OR